 - Ensured compliance with state and federal laws

-When building a compensation package, you’ll want to consider everything you may want (or be required) to offer your team.
+When building a compensation plan, you’ll want to consider everything you may want (or be required) to offer your team.

-In addition to hourly or salaried wages, types of compensation include things like:
+In addition to hourly or salaried wages, other forms of compensation include things like:

 - Commissions earned on a sale